-- Falling hazard!
-Always make sure the carriage is present before walking through doorways. - Keep clear of unsupported platforms.
+- Falling Hazard!
+Close all gates before the carriage is moved.
+Never leave the lift unattended with the gates in the open position.
+Never close gates when a person is on the carriage or within the fenced area. - Keep clear of unsupported platforms.
 Stay out of the area under a raised platform.
 If a maintenance operation requires the carriage to remain in the raised position, refer to Bulletin 15709-0083 for additional information or contact PFlow Industries, Inc. Customer Support Department for assistance.